-Logistics today is all about digitization and automation.
+Logistics today is all about digitisation and automation.
 In recent years, the role of logistics has increased multiple times.
 Earlier, the role of logistics involved merely transporting goods from one location to another.
 However, today with the fastpaced e-commerce landscape, the expectations of customers have also changed drastically.
 The expectations range from the need to track the whereabouts of one’s consignment, to the time that has been delivered.

 Disruptive technologies have made hardware more accessible to drive Supply Chain improvements.
 Some of these technological interventions have the potential to completely reshape the Indian Logistics industry.
-Today’s top-notch technologies include Warehouse Robotics & Automated Guided Vehicles, IoTs on Trucks, Cloud solutions and Last Mile connectivity solutions using sophisticated optimization algorithms along with big data interventions.
+Today’s top-notch technologies include Warehouse Robotics & Automated Guided Vehicles, IoTs on Trucks, Cloud solutions and Last Mile connectivity solutions using sophisticated optimisation algorithms along with big data interventions.

 It is believed that there will be further growth in technological adoption since logistics players will look at new ways to overcome challenges and align themselves to change.
 The industry will witness enhanced automation across the logistics and supply chain industry, especially in warehousing.
 This technological adoption will transform the way this industry currently functions.

 In near future, this rapid evolution in technology will enable driverless transportation models wherein advanced computing and technology shall drive trucks and trains without needing any human intervention.
-Even warehouses are moving towards reducing human intervention through introduction of robotics and mechanized unloading and movement of cargo.
+Even warehouses are moving towards reducing human intervention through introduction of robotics and mechanised unloading and movement of cargo.
 These technologically aided solutions don’t merely reduce operational costs but also enhance efficiency across the entire network.

 Role of 3PL Companies